slatedocs/slate/source/index.html.md

 ---
-title: API Reference
+title: Vendor Review

 language_tabs: # must be one of https://git.io/vQNgJ

   - shell
   - ruby
-  - python
   - javascript
+  - cURL
+  -JSON

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>
+  - <a href='https://github.com/wc-marketplace/wc-marketplace.github.io'>Contribute to WCMp REST API Docs</a>
+  - <a href='https://wc-marketplace.com/knowledgebase/wcmp-hooks-filters/'>WCMp Hooks & Filters</a>
+  - <a href='https://wc-marketplace.com/support-forum/forum/wcmp-core/'>WCMp Support</a>
+  - <a href='https://wc-marketplace.com/'>WCMp Official Website</a>
   - <a href='https://github.com/slatedocs/slate'>Documentation Powered by Slate</a>

 includes: